ShubhamDwn/Plastic_Classification_using_CNN/README.md

 ## Author
-Developed by Shubham Ekanath Dhavan, Asashish Mulani, Prachi Wandre, Samruddhi Patil.
+Developed by Shubham Dhavan, Ashish Mulani, Prachi Wandre, Samruddhi Patil.
 Feel free to reach out for collaborations or queries!